digital-work-lab/paper-template/CONTRIBUTING.md

 - Inform colleagues about the new publication
 - Add the publication record to your CV, [ORCID](https://orcid.org/), your [GoogleScholar](https://scholar.google.com/intl/de/scholar/citations.html) profile, institutional website, and personal website
-- Check whether/when the full-text PDF can be shared (create a reminder to publish it)
+- Check whether/when the full-text PDF can be shared (check journal embergo period, prepare accepted manuscript and create a reminder to publish it)

 ## Principles